 How to Make the Beer Batter?

-I start with eggs that I break in a bowl, season with half a teaspoon of sea salt and half a teaspoon of freshly ground black pepper.
+I start with eggs that I break into a bowl and season with half a teaspoon of sea salt and half a teaspoon of freshly ground black pepper.
 I will mix the eggs with an egg beater or electric mixer until I get a liquid composition.

-In this batter, I put the whole amount of sliced zucchini drained by the liquid, and I mix them efficiently so that the dough reaches all the slices.
+In this batter, I put the whole amount of sliced zucchini drained by the liquid and mix them efficiently so that the dough reaches all the slices.

 Frying the Battered Zucchini